OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 If the checkout process is performed on an third-party payment gateway, then it may be possible to tamper with the prices between the application and the gateway.

-The transfer to the gateway may be performed using a cross-domain POST to the gateway, as shown in the HTML example below (note that the card details are not included - the user will be prompted for them on the payment gateway):
+The transfer to the gateway may be performed using a cross-domain POST to the gateway, as shown in the HTML example below.

+> Note: The card details are not included in this request - the user will be prompted for them on the payment gateway:

 ```html
 <form action="https://example.org/process_payment" method="POST">